GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

 ## Defining full-text search properties

-Tracker provides nonstandard full-text search capabilities, in order to use these, the string properties can use nrl:fulltextIndexed:
+TinySPARQL provides nonstandard full-text search capabilities, in order to use these, the string properties can use nrl:fulltextIndexed:

 ```turtle